Operation Uphold Democracy: Invasion, ultimatum and capitulation

 The Carter delegation proceeded to issue a final ultimatum to the Cédras; his choices were to either recognize the wish of the Haitian people as expressed through the democratic election of Jean-Bertrand Aristide and quietly retire, or continue to deny the election's outcome.
 In the latter case, the U.S. would forcibly wrest control of his country and see justice done.
 To remove all uncertainty from the general's mind, he was reminded by the delegation that the 82nd Airborne Division had also spearheaded overwhelmingly decisive victories during Operation Urgent Fury in Grenada and Operation Just Cause in Panama in the recent past.
 Within minutes, General Cédras capitulated under the most favorable terms available to him at that time.

 Cadillac Gage Commandos of the Haitian Army on 24 September 1994.

+The first U.S. troops began landing at an airfield in Port-au-Prince at 9:30 am EDT / 1:30 pm GMT on 19 September, led by Major General David Meade.
+Shelton arrived shortly after that.

 Cédras's capitulation took time to be decided, and even after it was done, did not immediately take effect among the Armed Forces of Haiti (Forces Armées d'Haïti—FAd'H), nor was it immediately followed by other members of the junta.
 As a result, U.S. forces landing in Haiti saw their objective as severing the junta leadership from the FAd'H without provoking a panic among the rank and file.
 To facilitate this, General Shelton negotiated a turnover of command from Cédras to Major General Jean-Claude Duperval, who in turn promoted figures acceptable to Aristide into high positions in the FAd’H. Believing that he needed the FAd'H in the short run to avert anarchy, Shelton determined to reform the organization incrementally.
 Its abrupt collapse, he feared, would start a rapid and uncontrollable social decompression that might result in a large-scale insurgency.
 American rules of engagement were very restrictive; even paramilitary FRAPH junta supporters were to be treated as a legitimate political entity and thus not subject to neutralization unless they attacked first.
 Inclined initially to view the Americans as liberators, most ordinary Haitians experienced a profound sense of unfulfilled expectations upon discovery that American soldiers were negotiating and then collaborating with the despised FAd’H in maintaining order in the capital.
 Many Haitians had expected the U.S. to exact retribution from members of the junta.
 President Aristide urged the populace to remain calm until his return.